 (d) Liquidity risk (cont'd)

-The table below shows the contractual expiry by maturity of the subsidiary's loans and borrowings (excluding bank overdraft) guaranteed by the Company.
+The table below shows the contractual expiry by maturity of the subsidiary's loans and borrowings guaranteed by the Company.
 The maximum amounts are allocated to the earliest period in which the guarantee could be called.